greysteil/spot-gps/README.md

 response.headers      # => Hash.
 Headers returned by SPOT
 response.status       # => Integer.
 Status code returned by SPOT
 ```

+### Error Handling

+TODO: Currently the gem will just raise Faraday errors if anything goes wrong
+with a request.

 ## Contributing